Forecast-it/API/sections/cards.md

 ## Get all cards

 * `GET /cards` - Returns all cards in your account (This may be a large dataset).
+* `GET /cards?updated_after=DDMMYYYYTHHmmss` - Returns all cards in your account that have been updated after the specified time.
+Example value: `16022018T210047`.

 |Response fields | Description/format|
 |------------ | -------------|